gastaldi/quarkus-extension-catalog-service/README.md

 This project provides a model and a parser API to handle Quarkus extension repositories.

-A registry is a local directory (which can be cloned from a Git registry) with the following structure:
+A repository is a local directory (which can be cloned from a Git repository) with the following structure:

 ```bash
 .